Zygmunt Łanowski: Early life and education

 In July 1944, after the Red Army entered Lviv, he was appointed adjutant to general Władysław Filipkowski, then arrested by the Soviets.
-From August 2, 1944 to December 9, 1947, he was imprisoned by the NKVD, first in the Diagilewo camp near Ryazan, then in the Shora camp in the Mariinsky ASSR where he became seriously ill with tuberculosis.
+From August 2, 1944 to December 9, 1947, he was imprisoned by the NKVD, first in the Diagilewo camp near Ryazan, then in the Shora camp in the Mari ASSR where he became seriously ill with tuberculosis.
 At the end of 1947, he was transported back to Poland.

 In 1948, thanks to the help of the Swedish program Europahjälpen, he ended up in Sweden, where he underwent treatment and convalescence.
 From 1951 he was under the care of the Swedish humanitarian action, he spent almost eight years in Sweden and learned the Swedish language fluently.
 He returned to Poland in 1954 and settled in Warsaw.

 As a translator of Swedish literature, he made his debut in 1956 with the translation of Birger Vikström's short story Złote czas in the New signals magazine (Nowe signals, 1956, no. 8).
 He was the editor of an anthology of Swedish poetry and stories and a translator of works published as part of the Series of Scandinavian Writers.